 any other requirements prescribed by the Exchange.

+The Exchange is entitled to waive one or more conditions above depending on certain financial conditions, risk management capabilities and soundness of operation of the applicant.

 An FF Member shall enter into a written carrying-brokerage agreement with each of its carrying Overseas Intermediaries.

 A carrying-brokerage agreement shall contain the following terms: